rnabioco/valr/cran-comments.md

 ## New minor version

-* This is a new minor version with a few API changes.
+* This is a new minor version with a few API changes (see NEWS.md).

 * A major change is the packaging of dplyr headers in valr, which removes the dplyr LinkingTo dependency and eliminates errors associated with linking